PGSBlog/Hyundai-project/README.md

 # RPI4-V2.1 Camera Test

-Here is the step-by-step guide for those who'll face the same problem:
+>Here is the step-by-step guide for those who'll face the same problem:
----
 0. make sure your camera is plugged into a camera slot, not the display slot on RPI! (took me a while to notice it)

 1. burn Ubuntu Server 20.04 arm 64bit image onto SD card — the image provided on the Turtlebot3 Foxy quickstart guide didn't work for me

 2. connect RPI4 to display and keyboard and run through the initial setup:

 - set ubuntu user password (default password is ubuntu and it asks you to reset password on first login)